 Benefits

 Citronella collars offer a more humane and less aversive alternative to traditional shock collars.
 They provide an effective way to deter unwanted behaviors without causing pain or discomfort to the dog.
-Citronella collars are often favored by dog owners who are looking for a training collar that does not rely on physical stimuli but still offers an effective means of behavior correction.
-They can be particularly useful for addressing excessive barking and other vocalization issues.
+Citronella collars are often favored by dog owners looking for a training collar that does not rely on physical stimuli but offers effective behavior correction.
+They can be handy for addressing excessive barking and other vocalization issues.

 Limitations